 Southern Accent was a regionally-known bluegrass gospel group from Watauga and Avery counties.
 Starting in 1994, they presented their music in churches, festivals, and family-oriented venues.
 They performed at Merlefest, the Doc Watson Appreciations Days (now called MusicFest ‘n Sugar Grove), Todd Community festivals, Grayson Highlands Festival, Paramount Theatre in Bristol, the Wayne Henderson Festival, Singing on the Mountain at Grandfather Mountain, and Concerts on the Lawn at the Jones House in Boone.
 They frequently performed on the Hometown Opry radio program out of Wilkesboro and Gospel Melodies television program out of Mountain Television Network in Boone.
 They opened for Doyle Lawson and Quicksilver and were invited to play the Doc Watson’s 80th birthday celebration.
 The group made numerous recordings with different configurations over the years.

-Core members include:
+Core members included:

 Connie Norris – Connie was greatly influenced and encouraged by their father, Auborn Trivette, who was a musician all his life and was well-respected as a bluegrass musician in the area.
 Her musical development was shaped by hearing their father and his friends play into the late hours of the night and falling asleep to those sounds.
-Connie plays rhythm guitar with the band.
+Connie played rhythm guitar with the band.